OpenSwitchNOS/openswitch-ops-webui/README.md

 Other documents
 -----------------------------------
-For the high level design of ops-webui, refer to [DESIGN.md](DESIGN.md) For the current list of contributors and maintainers, refer to [AUTHORS.md](AUTHORS.md)
+For the high level design of ops-webui, refer to [DESIGN.md](DESIGN.md) For the current list of contributors and maintainers, refer to [AUTHORS](AUTHORS)

 For general information about OpenSwitch project refer to http://www.openswitch.net